Manual for WebCVTree v4

 4 Algorithm

-The alignment-free way of genome comparison is realized by extending
+The alignment-free approach of genome comparison is realized by extending

 single nucleotide or single amino acid counting to that of longer K-strings.
 Among early work along this line we mention the use of dinulceotide relative abundance as a genomic signature (Karlin & Burge, 1995).
 Given a DNA or amino acid sequence of length \(L\), we count the number of appearance of (overlapping) strings of a fixed length \(K\) in the sequence.
 The counting may be performed for a complete genome or for a collection of translated amino acid sequences.
 There are in total \(N\) possible types of such strings: \(N=4^K\) for DNA and \(N=20^K\) for amino acid sequences.